Connecticut Maritime Foundation Logo

 Significant and Meaningful Benefits

 A helpful way to look at the benefits from these marine projects is in the context of health benefits and comparing to on-road trucking.
-EPA has a method of determining estimates of health cost savings that result from the reduction of PM2.5 emissions and cumulatively, the vessels already completed are projected to save $19.51 million annually, compared to one-time EPA grant costs of less than $4 million.
-Additionally, the emission reductions achieved by these projects equates to removing nearly 633 combination trucks from the regions’ roadways.
+EPA has a method of determining estimates of health cost savings that result from the reduction of PM2.5 emissions and cumulatively, the vessels already completed are projected to save $19.93 million annually, compared to one-time EPA grant costs of less than $5.4 million.

-The emission reductions from all of The Foundation’s completed DERA projects combined are the same as taking nearly 633 combination trucks off the roads.
+The emission reductions from all of The Foundation’s completed DERA projects combined are the same as taking approximately 665 combination trucks off the roads.
 This number will grow to more than 1150 once all current projects are completed.

 Completed Projects